 Ever since I was younger, I wanted to do biomedical engineering.
-The first time I heard about it came about because I have T1D, but I also always loved understanding how my insulin pumps worked, and I loved understanding how CGMs work, and A1Cs, and when I got to Georgia Tech, I was able to do some research for someone in the diabetes field.
+The first time I heard about it came about because I have type 1 diabetes (T1D), but I also always loved understanding how my insulin pumps worked, and I loved understanding how continuous glucose monitors (CGMs) work, and glycosylated hemoglobin (A1Cs), and when I got to Georgia Tech, I was able to do some research for someone in the diabetes field.
 It was kind of cool.
 My boss has T1D, and we would talk about our blood sugars, and we would compare notes on everything.
 So it’s been fun.
 Through one of my bio-med classes, I met someone who is trying to develop an easier way to administer glucagon, so I’ve been helping out with that as well.
 The professor of their class reached out to me because I had talked to him about my experiences with all these cool BME devices, and the Medtronic pump and CGMs, and he asked if I could give them some insight from my personal experiences.

 Can you talk about what it was like when you were first diagnosed?

 It was January 19th, 2003, so I just had my 16th dia-birthday recently.
 My uncle and grandfather both had T1D and I look like them a lot, and have the same mannerisms as they do.
 When I started telling my mom I was really, really thirsty—because my mom, she’s really smart, she’s really organized about everything, and she’s really good at planning.
 She knew that when she and my dad had kids, there was a chance that one of them would have type 1 diabetes.
 She asked my dad to get some ketone strips so we could test my ketones, and I checked, and they were high.
 They basically took me to the hospital right then.
 So we caught it pretty early, which is really nice that we didn’t have any long-term or bad complications with it.